Business RadioX ®

 TRANSCRIPT

-John Ray: [00:04:41] I’m John Ray on The Price and Value Journey.
-If you’d like to connect with me, go to johnray.co.
-You can email me at john@johnray.co.
-And for past episodes of this podcast, go to pricevaluejourney.com or your favorite podcast app.
+John Ray: [00:02:21] I’m John Ray on the Price and Value Journey.
+If you’d like to connect with me directly, you can go to my website, johnray.co.
+You can also send me an email, john@johnray.co.
+If you’d like to subscribe to this podcast, you can find it on your favorite podcast app, and you can also find a complete show archive at pricevaluejourney.com.
+Thank you for joining me.

 About The Price and Value Journey